Dark Mode

 To be eligible for adjustment of status, you must meet the following criteria:

-• Have a valid legal status at the time of your application
+• Have valid legal status at the time of your application.

-• Have an immigrant visa (Green Card) available for you in your category if you are subject to numerical limits
+• Have an immigrant visa number available for you in your category if you are subject to numerical limits.

 When is a Green Card immediately available for you?